Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

 \begin{lem} Suppose a totally geodesic disk $\bd=\{z=c\}$ has some non-transverse intersections with a least area disk $D$.
-Then there exists a $\delta$ such that $\bd_{\delta}=\{z=c + \delta\}$ only has transverse intersections with $D$. \end{lem} \begin{proof} By [\citenum{hj-minimal-surfaces-foliated-manifolds}, Lemma 2.3] there exist only finitely many isolated intersections between $D$ and the minimal foliation by totally geodesic disks $\bd=\{z=constant\}$ of $\T$.
-Thus there exists a $\delta$ such that $D$ is void of non-transverse intersections with $\bd$. \end{proof} We will assume that the least area disk $D \subset S$ only has transverse intersections with a fixed totally geodesic disk $\bd$. \begin{lem} The transverse intersection between a least area disk $D$ and $\bd$ consists of $k$ embedded, mutually disjoint arcs, $e_1, \cdots, e_k$, both of whose endpoints lie on $\partial D \subset \torus_R$. \end{lem} \begin{proof} The intersection of a least area disk $D$ and a totally geodesic $\bd$ cannot contain a closed loop $\beta$ component.
+Then there exists a $\delta_1$ such that $\bd_{\delta_1}=\{z=c + \delta_1\}$ only has transverse intersections with $D$. \end{lem} \begin{proof} By [\citenum{hj-minimal-surfaces-foliated-manifolds}, Lemma 2.3] the number of non-transverse intersections between $D$ and the minimal foliation by totally geodesic disks $\bd=\{z=constant\}$ is finite and isolated.
+Thus there exists a $\delta_1$ such that $\bd_{\delta_1}$ is void of non-transverse intersections with $\bd$. \end{proof} We will henceforward assume that the least area disk $D \subset S$ only has transverse intersections with a fixed totally geodesic disk $\bd$. \begin{lem} The transverse intersection between a least area disk $D$ and $\bd$ consists of $k$ embedded, mutually disjoint arcs $e_1, \cdots, e_k$, all of whose endpoints lie on $\partial D \subset \partial \T_R$. \end{lem} \begin{proof} The intersection of a least area disk $D$ and a totally geodesic $\bd$ cannot contain a closed loop $\beta$ component.
 Otherwise, $\beta$ bounds a minimal disk $D' \subset D$, which by the convex hull property $D'$ is a subset of the convex hull of $\beta \subset \bd$.
-Moreover, it cannot contain an arc with either endpoint lying in the interior of $D$.
-Since the least area disk $D$ and $\bd$ are embedded, their intersection consists of embedded arcs. \end{proof} Order them naturally by $e_i$ so that the endpoints of $e_i$ separate the endpoints of $e_1, \cdots, e_{i-1}$ and $e_{i+1}, \cdots, e_k$.
-There are two outermost edges $e_1$ and $e_k$ such that all the other $k-2$ arcs lie between them.
+Moreover, it cannot contain an arc with either endpoint lying in the interior of $D$ by [\citenum{bwMinSurfaceLecNote}, Corollary 4.4].
+Since the least area disk $D$ and $\bd$ are embedded, their intersection consists of embedded arcs. \end{proof} Order them naturally by $e_i$ so that the endpoints of $e_i$ separate the endpoints of $e_1, \cdots, e_{i-1}$ and $e_{i+1}, \cdots, e_k$ on $\partial \bd$.
+The two outermost edges are $e_1$ and $e_k$ that trap all the other $k-2$ arcs.
 The arcs divide the disk $\bd$ into $\bd_1, \cdots, \bd_{k+1}$.
-Consider a fundamental domain $\widetilde{\T}$ of $\T$ in $\hy$, whose boundary consists of two totally geodesic disks (which for the simplicity of notations we denote by) $\bd$ and $\bd'$, and also $\torus_R$.
+Consider a fundamental domain $\widetilde{\T}$ of $\T$ in $\hy$, whose boundary consists of two totally geodesic disks (which, for the simplicity of notations, we denote by) $\bd$ and $\bd'$, and also $\partial \T_R$.
 The arcs divide the disk $D$ into $D_1, \cdots, D_{k+1}$ and similarly, there are $k$ arcs intersection $e_1', \cdots, e_k' \subset \bd'$.